PySport/tracking_data_container/RFC.md

 ## Open Questions

-- Should metrics be namespaced (`package/metric`)?
+- Should metrics be namespaced (`package/metric`)? => No, TDC doesn't know about metrics, only about columns (maybe we introduce a column type some day?)
 - Should struct-based layouts be supported now or later?
-- Do we support event data natively or as a separate container?
+- Do we support event data natively or as a separate container? => It would be good to sync timestamps somehow, but Arrow table isn't a great fit for event data.
-- Does `TrackingDataContainer` need to extend from kloppy `Dataset`?
-It probably should
+- Does `TrackingDataContainer` need to extend from kloppy `Dataset`? => No, but we do use the kloppy Metadata.
+Q: can we use kloppy `to_df`?
 - Add a FrameBuilder? (using PyArrow `ArrayBuilder` - not supported in Python yet - see https://github.com/apache/arrow/issues/20529 )
 - Related tickets:
   - [Refactor serializer options into own component](https://github.com/PySport/kloppy/issues/10) -> Describes a FrameBuilder approach
   - [Refactor tracking data model](https://github.com/PySport/kloppy/pull/377)
+- Should TDC support transformations?
+Probably yes, so a package can ensure all data is in the correct orientation and dimensions.
 ---

 ## Conclusion